Rari-Capital/rari-stable-pool-contracts/README.md

 In `.env`, configure `DEVELOPMENT_ADDRESS` and `DEVELOPMENT_PRIVATE_KEY` to test deployment and `DEVELOPMENT_PRIVATE_KEY_SECONDARY` to run automated tests.

-First, fork the mainnet with `ganache-core`.
+First, fork the Ethereum mainnet with `ganache-core`.
 You'll want to use [this `ganache-core` fork from Compound](https://github.com/compound-finance/ganache-core/tree/jflatow/unbreak-fork) to fix a bug (false reentrancy revert):

     git clone https://github.com/compound-finance/ganache-core.git -b jflatow/unbreak-fork
     cd ganache-core